 - Site-specific pain

 In most cases, leg pain associated with sciatic nerve compression will improve over time.
-In the interim, the symptoms can be managed conservatively using pain medication, exercise, heat and/or ice packs, or other nonsurgical treatments.
+In the interim, the symptoms can be managed conservatively using pain medication, exercise, heat and/or ice packs or other nonsurgical treatments.
 However, if symptoms persist or recur despite weeks or months of conservative treatment, surgery may become an option.
-If so, contact Laser Spine Institute to learn how a minimally invasive, outpatient procedure performed using endoscopic technology may help you find relief from neck and back pain.
+If so, contact Laser Spine Institute to learn how a minimally invasive, outpatient procedure performed using technology may help you find relief from neck and back pain.